pierre-rouleau/pel/doc/pel-manual.rst

           )

-What the above does is to disable special file association handling and garbage collection while Emacs processes your initializaition.
+What the above does is to disable special file association handling and garbage collection while Emacs processes your initialization code.

 Configure How to Download Packages